AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 {{#include ../listings/components.rs:header_msg }}
 ```

-For components, we also need to implement the `Model` trait but it's the same as for the main app.
+For components, we also need to implement the `Model` trait.
 The `Components` type is empty here because it refers to child components.
-We don't want any child components for our header bar so we leave it empty with a `()`.
+We don't have any child components for our header bar so we use a `()`.

 ```rust,no_run,noplayground
 {{#include ../listings/components.rs:header_model_impl }}
 ```

 The update function is rather minimal.
 If our header bar was more complex, storing state in this component would make sense, but because we just handle a few buttons, we can simply forward messages.
-For that we can simply use the `parent_sender`.
+For that we can use the `parent_sender`.
 You can see that the message type of the main application is `AppMsg` and that there's an enum `AppMode`.
 Both were not introduced yet, but will be explained later.
-For now, we just need to know that this component will send messages to the app later.
+For now, we just need to know that this component will send `SetMode` messages to the app.

 ```rust,no_run,noplayground
 {{#include ../listings/components.rs:header_update }}
 ```

+> We don't use the `_parent_model` argument of the `init_model` in this example.
+Yet you can use it if you need to access information from the parent model during initialization, for example for passing a resource shared with the component.

 ### The widgets